PankajRawat333/MyWebSite.dev/input/posts/run-dotnet-lambda-function-locally-using-localstack.md

 ## Run integration test using AWS (Optional)
 - [Deploy](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/lambda-creating-project-in-visual-studio.html) LambdaFunction into your AWS account.
 Make sure you have given function name `SampleLambdaFunction`.
 - Make sure you have given appropriate permission to lambda function.
-- Make sure deployed lambda function running and tested.
+- Make sure deployed lambda function is running and tested.
 - Set `_isRunningOnLocal` variable value as `false`.
 - Run Integration test from visual studio.

 ## Troubleshooting
 1. To verify lambda function response, we need to make sure `result.StatusCode` is `200` and `result.FunctionError` is not `Unhandled`.
-In most of the cases, lambda function response code is 200 even if it is throwing error.
+In most of the cases, lambda function's response code is 200 even if it is throwing error.
-2. If lambda function response `result.FunctionError` is `Unhandled`, it means lambda function throwing error which you can check through docker desktop or you can use `result.LogResult`.
+2. If lambda function's `result.FunctionError` is `Unhandled`, it means lambda function is throwing error which you can check through docker desktop or you can use `result.LogResult`.

     <img src="/posts/images/localstack-docker-error.jpg" width="100%">